orkunmuti/contractor-event-sourcing/client/README.md

 ### Terminate contract

-When the user clicks `TrashIcon` on the row, post request is sent to server and the resulting data's endDate is applied to the selected contract.
+When the user clicks `TrashIcon` on the row, post request is sent to server and the resulting data's terminationDate is applied to the selected contract.

 ## Dialog